Skyfighter64/Pi-Pico-Macro-Keyboard/README.md

 ![Keyboard](media/jay-zhang-ZByWaPXD2fU-unsplash.png)

 This repository contains code for DIY Macro Keyboards using the Raspberry Pi Pico and CircuitPython.

+Note: This code does not include row-scanning.
+All buttons have to be connected to an individual GPIO Pin.

 ## Install:
 1. Install CircuitPython on the pi pico (guide: https://learn.adafruit.com/getting-started-with-raspberry-pi-pico-circuitpython/circuitpython).
 The Pi Pico will now show up as a "CircuitPython" USB drive